mazwat/mazwat.github.io/prototype-ws.md

 -   If the **feel isn't right**, consider what needs to be done to improve the interface.
 -  How is your experience going to be housed?
 Have you thought about enclosures or 3D printed elements.*

-*This week you will be doing a workshop in Fusion 360.
-Do give you a basic understanding of how to use software to create 3D physical objects.
+*This week you will be doing a workshop in **Fusion 360** to give you a basic understanding of how to use software to create 3D physical objects that you can 3D print or even laser cut.
+{: .callout .callout--info}

 ACTIVITY